ddc-java-14/vaccination-pocket-keeper/docs/index.md

 ## Device/external services

+* Google sign-in
-* None
+* Camera Integration

 ## Stretch goals/possible enhancements

-* Track when vaccinations are due (for example, tetanus and COVID-19 shots) and send friendly reminders to the user.
+* Track when vaccinations are due (for example, tetanus and COVID-19 shots) and send friendly reminders to the user through email or SMS.